 I am vehemently grateful that, by whatever means, I learned to assume that loneliness should be in part pleasure, sensitizing and clarifying, and that is even a truer bond among people than any kind of proximity.

 In forming this sense of connection and community – real and imagined – we form the link to the past and the means for the future.
 We also ensure our ability to carry and create profound wisdom along the way.
+(We also owe it to society to ensure that wisdom is not corrupted).

 We live on a little island of the articulable, which we tend to mistake for reality itself.
 We can and do make small and tedious lives as we sail through the cosmos on our uncannily lovely planet, and this is surely remarkable.
 But we do so much else besides.
 For example, we make language.
 A language is a grand collaboration.